Computing Minimal Presentations and Bigraded Betti Numbers of 2-Parameter Persistent Homology: Introduction

 In topological data analysis (TDA) \cite{carlsson2009topology,oudot2015persistence,edelsbrunner2010computational,wasserman2018topological,boissonnat2018geometric}, $d$-parameter persistence modules arise as invariants of data, in the context of \emph{multi-parameter persistent homology}.
 To explain, let us define a \emph{($d$-parameter) filtration} to be a collection of simplicial complexes $\{\X_\z\}_{\z \in \Z^d}$ such that $\X_\z\subset \X_{\z+\eb_i}$ for all $\z\in \Z^d$ and $i\in \{1,\ldots,d\}$.
-A number of well-known constructions in TDA associate a filtration to data, with the aim of topologically encoding coarse-scale, global geometric information about the data.
-One then studies the data by studying the topology of the filtration.
-In particular, applying the $i^{\mathrm{th}}$ homology functor with coefficients in $\K$ yields a $d$-parameter persistence module, which serves an algebraic descriptor of the data.
-The $d=1$ case has received the most attention, but it is often quite natural to consider $d$-parameter filtrations for $d\geq 2$, and this currently a very active area of research.
-The $d=2$ case is of particular interest \cite{carlsson2009theory,lesnick2015interactive,miller2019modules,botnan2018algebraic,cochoy2016decomposition}, in part because 2-parameter filtrations arise in the study of point cloud data with noise or non-uniform density \cite{carlsson2009theory, blumberg2020stability,sheehy2012multicover,edelsbrunner2018multi}.
+A number of well-known constructions in TDA associate a filtration to data, with the aim of topologically encoding information about the shape of the data.
+Applying the $i^{\mathrm{th}}$ homology functor with coefficients in $\K$ to the filtration, one obtains a $d$-parameter persistence module, which serves an algebraic descriptor of the data.
+The $d=1$ case has received the most attention, but it is often quite natural to consider $d$-parameter filtrations for $d\geq 2$, and this is currently a very active area of research.
+The $d=2$ case is of particular interest \cite{carlsson2009theory,lesnick2015interactive,miller2020homological,botnan2018algebraic,cochoy2016decomposition}, in part because 2-parameter filtrations arise in the study of point cloud data with noise or non-uniform density \cite{carlsson2009theory, blumberg2020stability,sheehy2012multicover,edelsbrunner2018multi,corbet2021computing}.

 The isomorphism type of a finitely generated $1$-parameter persistence module is specified by a collection of pairs $(a,b)$ with $a<b\in \Z\cup\{\infty\}$, called a \emph{barcode}.
 When $d\geq 2$, the representation theory of $d$-parameter persistence modules is known to be wild, and there is no simple invariant which completely encodes the isomorphism type of a module \cite{carlsson2009theory}.
-Nevertheless, for the purposes of TDA, one can consider incomplete invariants of a persistence module as surrogates for the barcode, and a number of ideas for this have been proposed; for example, see \cite{carlsson2009theory,cerri2013betti,lesnick2015interactive,vipond2018multiparameter,harrington2017stratifying}.
+Nevertheless, for the purposes of TDA, one can consider incomplete invariants of a persistence module as surrogates for the barcode, and a number of ideas for this have been proposed, e.g., see \cite{carlsson2009theory,cerri2013betti,lesnick2015interactive,vipond2018multiparameter,harrington2017stratifying}.